bbeeken/HelpDeskAiAgent/README.md

 - `GET /tickets/expanded` - list tickets with related labels.
 Supports dynamic query parameters to filter by any column in `V_Ticket_Master_Expanded` and a `sort` parameter for ordering.
 - `GET /tickets/search` - search tickets by subject or body.
-Accepts the same optional fields as `/tickets/expanded` plus `sort=oldest|newest` to control ordering
+When running on PostgreSQL this endpoint leverages a GIN full-text index for improved relevance.
+It accepts the same optional fields as `/tickets/expanded` plus `sort=oldest|newest` to control ordering
 - `GET /tickets/smart_search` - perform a natural language search.
 Parameters:
   `q` for the query, `limit` for number of results (default `10`), and `include_closed` to search closed tickets.
 Returns structured results sorted